nodejs/inclusivity/README.md

 protect community members and projects from harrassment and abuse.
 * Acknowledge and celebrate existing diversity accomplishments within the project while seeking to build upon them.
-* Identify ways to measure diversity and inclusivity within the project.
-Collect the measurements and report on them at regular intervals.
+* Identify ways to measure diversity and inclusivity within the project and report them at regular intervals

 ### Initial Membership